-Because we are a ministry, we believe our students should be encouraged to be involved in serving others.
-Preschool and elementary students will be given the opportunity to make cards for hospitals, military, nursing facilities, participate in food and toy drives, and other service projects throughout the year.
+We believe our students should be encouraged to be involved in serving others.
+Preschool and elementary students will be given the opportunity to make cards for hospitals, military, and nursing facilities; participate in food and toy drives; and other service projects throughout the year.